Vets-Who-Code/api-list/README.md

 * [Steam](https://steamcommunity.com/dev) - Multiple API's to connect to news, users, and stats
 * [Riot Games](https://developer.riotgames.com/) - All things Riot games, because who doesn't want LoL stats

+**Governments & Geogrpahy**
+* [Code.gov](https://code.gov/) - Unlock the tremendous potential of the Federal Government’s software.
+* [EU Open Data Portal](http://data.europa.eu/euodp/en/developerscorner) - Access to European Union open data.
+* [UN Data](http://data.un.org/Host.aspx?Content=API) - UNdata API provides dynamic, programmatic access to data within the UNdata platform.
+Developers can use the API to dynamically query UNdata to obtain the latest data and display the result on a Web page, download to local storage for further processing, etc.

 **Language**

 * [Fun Translations](https://funtranslations.com/api) - Have some fun with our translations.
 Yoda speak generator, Pirate talk generator, Pig Latin Converter and many many more...all in one simple easy to use API.